-Owing to its high viscosity index, crack resistance, resistance to high temperature and others, the total demand of vinyl ester is anticipated to reach 1.37 million tonnes.
+Owing to its Owing to its superior properties high viscosity index, crack resistance, resistance to high temperature and others, the thigh viscosity index, crack resistance, resistance to high temperature and others, the total demand of vinyl ester is anticipated to reach 1 is anticipated to reach 1.37 million tonnes.

 APAC and North America region accounted for the largest share in the global vinyl ester resin based FRP composites market in 2020 and 1st half of 2021 and trend is expected to remain same during forecast period as well, owing to growing demand across various end use industries.
 The aerospace industries in the USA and Mobile Manufacturing units in North-East Asia are the largest in the world and is emanating high demand for composites for manufacturing fighter aircraft, airplanes, LCD panels and their components.